-"Employee Unit Purchase Plan" means the Unit Purchase Plan for the employees of BTB dated as of June 12, 2013 and as amended from time to time.
+"EMPLOYEE UNIT PURCHASE PLAN" means the Unit Purchase Plan for the employees of BTB dated as of June 12, 2013, and as amended from time to time.

-"Fifth Supplemental Indenture" means the supplemental indenture to the Trust Indenture, dated as of December 4, 2015 pursuant to which the Series F Debentures have been issued.
+"FIFTH SUPPLEMENTAL INDENTURE" means the supplemental indenture to the Trust Indenture, dated as of December 4, 2015, pursuant to which the Series F Debentures have been issued.
+The Series F Debentures were redeemed and delisted from TSX on October 26, 2020.